 Even for the eccentrics of those mountains the Trumpeter was strange and given to strange moods.
 It was one such mood which saved him those weeks ago when the slavering lemur-men fell upon a people already living at the extreme edge of existence.
 While the Trumpeter mused, all those who had raised him, and shunned him, mocked him and cared for him, were torn apart and devoured.
 Eccentricity saved the young man from a similar fate.

-It wasnt long before this tragedy that the Trumpeter had his life changing encounter while coaxing a flock of high mountain sheep to fall to their deaths.
+It wasn’t long before this tragedy that the Trumpeter had his life changing encounter while coaxing a flock of high mountain sheep to fall to their deaths.
 The men of the Wondering Mountains were pacifists by nature, and shunned weapons, so it was through passive aggression that they made their livelihoods.

 Each man would scout for a flock and when found would alert his fellows with low whistles.
 A strategy would be planned, and credit for the find argued over.
 A sole trumpet player would be selected to startle the quarry while the others arraigned themselves in order to guide the kill towards the intended cliff.